leroykayanda/eks-cluster/docs/eks.md

 8. Metrics server
 9. External secrets helm chart
 10. Storage - EBS or EFS CSI providers.
 By default we use EFS for persistent volumes because EFS is multi-az.
 We don't have to schedule all of a deployment's pods in the AZ which has an EBS volume which enhances fault tolerance.
+11. We set up a critical nodegroup where we make use of taints and tolerations as well as node selectors to schedule monitoring components such as ELK and Grafana.
+This is to ensure we retain cluster visibility in the event of an issue affecting the cluster.

 **Instructions**
 - Set up a terraform cloud workspace named eks-dev.